GitWhisperer/GENRO/README.md

 - **Enhance User Interface/Experience:** Improve the overall usability and user experience.

-- **Contact the Admin:** Users can now contact the admin for more information or feature requests.
+- **Contact the Admin:** Users can now contact [GitWhisperer](https://github.com/GitWhisperer) for more information or feature requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Contact @gitwhisperer for more details.